Solheimajokull: A Geography Case Study

 - A critical examination of the impacts of global warming on the glacial mass balance and on the future of glaciers and ice caps in Iceland

-This video is suitable for all ages and is particularly relevant to students aged between 14 and 18.
+This video is suitable for all ages and is particularly relevant to students aged between 14 and 18, studying glacial landscapes and the effects of climate change.

 Download additional resources